Two Paths in Digital Literary Research: NovelTM and CWRC in Focus

 • Studies how Goodreads users interact with books

-• Published huge in the Journal of Data Mining and Digital Humanities
+• Published major outputs in the Journal of Cultural Analytics and related venues

 • Created tools like “Text Analysis with R for Students of Literature”